The Learning of a skill is complex but the Four Stages of Competence outlines the psychological stages the journey from incompetence to mastery.

 Then at 3 to 4 awareness steps back out of the picture

-With all that diligent practice the new behaviors are becoming second nature.
-New neural pathways get laid down so that the behaviours no longer needs to be conscious.
+With all that diligent practice, the new behaviours are becoming second nature.
+New neural pathways get laid down so that the behaviours no longer need to be conscious.
+We can now do the work without thinking about it; this allows us to focus on further developing another skill or a more nuanced understanding of the same skill.

 What this template shows is that: